Enrique Leite: Olympics

+Canoeing career

-In 1988 while studying Physical education, started practicing flat water kayaking on his brother's recommendation.
+In 1988 while studying physical education, started practicing flat water kayaking on his brother's recommendation.
 As a paddler, was part of the Uruguayan National Canoeing team for the World Canoeing Championship in Poznan, Poland 1990 and Paris 1991 as well as for the Pre-Olympics at Barcelona in 1991.

-In 1991 was a member of the Uruguayan National Canoeing Team for the Pan American Games in La Habana, Cuba where he placed fifth for the K1-1000m, which qualified him to be in the 1992 Olympics in Barcelona.
+In 1991 was a member of the Uruguayan National Canoeing Team for the 1991 Pan American Games in La Habana, Cuba, where he placed fifth for the K1-1000m, which qualified him to be in the 1992 Olympics in Barcelona.

+Personal life

-Enrique Leite is the ONLY athlete in Uruguay in making the National Team for Pan-American Games or Olympics in two different sport disciplines, Swimming and Canoeing.
+Enrique Leite is the only athlete in Uruguay in making the national team for Pan American Games or Olympics in two different sport disciplines, swimming and canoeing.

-As a Swimming Coach he had taken the Carrasco Lawn Tennis Club Summer Swimming team to the First place in 1984.
+As a swimming coach he had taken the Carrasco Lawn Tennis Club Summer Swimming team to the first place in 1984.